 IV.
 Short-Term Non-Disability Assistance/Adjustments

-- In some circumstances not involving disabilities (e.g., broken leg, acute trauma over family death or sexual assault, short-term depressive episode), Health and Counseling staff may contact the Associate Dean of the College or Assistant Dean for Student Affairs of the Law School on behalf of a student for short-term assistance, or the appropriate Dean may work with a student to craft appropriate short-term adjustments.
+- In some circumstances not involving disabilities (e.g., broken leg, acute trauma over family death or sexual assault, short-term depressive episode), Health and Counseling staff may contact the Associate Dean of the College (for undergraduates) or Vice President for Student Affairs and Dean of Students (for the law school) on behalf of a student for short-term assistance, or the appropriate Dean may work with a student to craft appropriate short-term adjustments.
 If faculty are contacted directly, they should refer the inquiry to the appropriate Dean.